Names of Owners (and crew): Peter Hoefnagels (owner) and Inge van Berkel (partner and most regular crew-member).

 Approximate sea miles: 50,000 NM

-Scariest day on the water: Inge’s scariest day: When there was hardly any wind and 2 orcas started following Ya on our way from Madeira to Canary Islands.
+Inge’s scariest day: When there was hardly any wind and 2 orcas started following Ya on our way from Madeira to the Canary Islands.
 We had just heard the stories about Orcas attacking yachts in Spain and Portugal.
 It turned out they were just curious and they followed us for a while.
 Magnificent creatures!

-Best cruising moment: There are many but Inge’s best moment is the classical one: entering the Maronie river (French Guyana) after her first ocean crossing.
+Best cruising moment: There are many, but Inge’s best moment is the classical one – entering the Maronie river (French Guyana) after her first ocean crossing.
 Sharing moments with fellow cruisers, such as watching the sunset with Stig and Anna on a deserted island in the Gambier archipelago.

-Favourite cruising websites: Noonsite, Soggy Paws
+Favourite cruising websites: Noonsite, Soggy Paws.

 Favourite cruising books:

-• Inge’s: Clive Cussler’s books
+- Inge’s: Clive Cussler’s books

-• Peter’s: Joshua Slocum
+- Peter’s: Joshua Slocum

 What advice or message would you want to pass on to anyone new to cruising or thinking about casting off the dock lines?
-Get confident in your sailing and in your ship on smaller trips, and build up gradually before starting to cruise the world.
+Get confident in your sailing and in your boat on smaller trips, and build up gradually before starting to cruise the world.

 Why cruise?
 In a few sentences, what is it that inspires you to keep cruising?
 Nature is the key word to cruise.
 The local culture is the second.
 Sailing is by far the best way to experience it, and a joy to do, especially because Peter learned how to sail.